-'Improbable Scottish game gets under the skin'
+Essential guide to new Scottish Premiership season

 Dundee United looked strong at the start of last season and we know how that turned out.
 Hearts looked certainties for third and we know what happened there, too.

-Dave Cormack, the Aberdeen chairman, broke down on television at the desperate plight of his beloved Dons and then, lo, they rose from the ashes and shocked everybody, including themselves, you could argue.
+Dave Cormack, the Aberdeen chairman, broke down on television at the desperate plight of his beloved Dons and then, lo, they rose from the ashes and shocked everybody - including themselves, you could argue.

 Partick Thistle were going up and then they weren't.
 Ross County were going down and then they weren't.

-Dundee tweeted that their manager, Gary Bowyer, had been named Championship boss of the season and five minutes later, give or take, they announced that he was leaving the club.
+Dundee tweeted that their manager, Gary Bowyer, had been named Championship boss of the season and five minutes later, give or take, they announced he was leaving the club.
 The glorious uncertainty, the unending chaos is terrific.

 If you'd bet on Celtic to win the league in the last 11 seasons, you'd have been in profit in 10 of them.
 Had you plunged on trebles, you'd have been a winner in five of the last seven campaigns.
 Nothing has happened in the summer to shift the favourites tag away from Celtic Park.